oVirt/ovirt-site/source/feature/networklabels.html.md

 Therefore in the context of cluster 'A' label 'lbl1' represents only network 'red' and in the context of cluster 'B' it represents 'red' and 'blue'.
 Once network 'blue' is assigned to cluster 'A', label 'lbl1' will stand for it as well as for network 'red'.
 Assigning 'blue' to cluster 'A' triggers adding the network 'red' to all of the hosts interfaces in the cluster which are labelled 'lbl1'.
 If network 'blue' will be unassigned from cluster 'B', label 'lbl1' will represent only network 'red'.
 Therefore it should trigger the removal of network 'blue' from all of the hosts interfaces in the cluster which are labelled 'lbl1'.
- **More examples:** When a change is made to the network labels field, it will trigger an action for all of the hosts which one of their interfaces is labelled with the same label:
+ **More examples:** When a change is made to the network label, it will trigger an action for all of the hosts which one of their interfaces is labelled with the same label:

        Network 'red' - lbl1
        Network 'blue' - lbl1,lbl2